evert/evert.github.com/_posts/2024/2024-10-16-using-top-level-await-is-bc-break.md

 But there's a big caveat:

 This _only_ works if the module you loaded in is not using top-level await.
-"Top level await" is a Javascript feature that lets you `await` promises outside of `async` functions, at the 'top level' of the file.
-Notably, top-level await _only_ works in ESM.
+"Top level await" means awaiting things outside of (async) functions, which is possible in modules (but not CommonJS).

 If a top-level await _was_ used, a `ERR_REQUIRE_ASYNC_MODULE` error will be thrown.
-But the important thing to note is that this doesn't just apply to the file you are importing/requiring.
+But the important thing to note is that this doesn't just apply to the file you are directly importing/requiring.
 It also applies to any files loaded by that file, at any level in either your project or any dependency or sub-dependencies.

 ## Using top-level await is now a BC break